If you’ve been following my blog, you’ll know that I’ve recently completed the 100 Day Challenge (publishing a blog post every day).

 I’ve learned that nearly over 80% of my blog traffic comes from less than 20% of the content.

-Although publishing every day disciplined me, 80% of the output from 20% of the content tells me I need to focus on those top 20% of the content and improve them while working on the rest.
+Although publishing every day disciplined me, 80% of the output came from 20% of the content, which tells me I need to focus on the top 20% of the content and improve them while working on the rest.

-So much so, I can’t promote them on Pinterest until I “fix” them.
+So much so that I can’t promote them on Pinterest until I “fix” them.

-I’ve been updating old posts as much as I could, but I’m always short on time.
+I’ve been updating old posts as much as I can, but I’m always short on time.

-And those “half-baked” content seems to grow each day!
+And that “half-baked” content seems to grow each day!

-I had to give up publishing a post which still takes a long time for me so I could give TLC to some old posts.
+I had to give up publishing a post, which still takes a long time for me, so I could give some TLC to some old posts.

 Writing is easy.
 Publishing, not so much.
 Ha.

-So, as to writing every day and the 80/20 rule, I’ll continue to write every day (but not publishing as often) and zero in on content that attracts most readers.
+So, as to writing every day and the 80/20 rule, I’ll continue to write every day (but not publish as often) and zero in on content that attracts most readers.

 The 80/20 Rule and Productivity